TRON-Bioinformatics/neofox/docs/source/02_installation.md

 # Installation

 This guide contains two alternatives to install NeoFox:
-- A set of detailed step by step installation instructions without docker with bioconda or PyPI
+- A set of detailed step by step installation instructions without docker with [bioconda or PyPI](##step-by-step-guide-without-docker)
-- Building a docker image that automates the installation into a container (**NOTE**: the docker recipe is not supported in neofox-v1.1.0.
-Please use an older version (<v1.1.0) for building the docker image at the moment.)
+- Building a [docker image](##build-and-run-the-docker-image) that automates the installation into a container (**NOTE**: the docker recipe is not supported in neofox-v1.1.0.
+Therefore, we recommend instalation via PyPI or bioconda at the moment.
+Please use an older version (<v1.1.0) for building the docker image for now.)

-The first approach has the lowest entry barrier to use NeoFox as a command line tool.
-While the second provides access to the command line tool and allows the integration of the NeoFox API.

-**NOTE: Please, check the licences of third-party dependencies.**
+**NOTE: NeoFox relies on several third-parties dependencies.
+Please, check the licences of third-party dependencies.**

 ## Build and run the docker image